ABOUT ALL SOULS

-In many cultures around the world, the days at the end of October and beginning of November are considered an important time for honouring the dead in our lives.
-In our modern, urban, and relatively transient culture, traditional “village” customs have been left behind, though not the human impulses that led to these traditions.
+In many cultures around the world, the days at the end of Octobler and beginning of November are considered an important time for honouring the dead in our lives.
+In our modern, urban and relatively transient culture, traditional ‘village’ customes have been left behind though not the human impulse that lead to those traditions.

-All Souls at the Mountain View Cemetery is a non-denominational sacred event, and an opportunity for people to share their own customs and experiences.
+All Souls at Mountain View Cemetery is a non-denominational sacred event and an opportunity for people to share their own customs and experiences.

-Led by artists Paula Jardine and Marina Szijarto, it grew out of their work together at Public Dreams, and their desire to understand the role of artists in the sacred life of the community.
+Led by artists Paula Jardine and Marina Szijarto, All Souls grew out of their work together at Public Dreams and their desire to understand the role of artists in the sacred life of the community.

-The project has been part of the revival of the role of this urban cemetery in the life of an increasingly secular and multi-cultural community.
+The project has been part of the revival of the role of this urban cemetery in the life of an increasingly seclar and multi-cultural community.

-The focus of Paula Jardine’s work has been to revive and redefine community arts and the artist’s role in the community.
-Her work explores and cultivates cultural forms that celebrate and connect us to each other, the land, and natural cycles.
+The locus of Paula Jardine’s work has been to revive and redefine community arts and the artist’s role in the community.
+Her work explores and cultivates cultural forms that celebrate and connect us to each other, the land adn natural cycles.

-Since 2005 Paula has been artist in residence at Mountain View Cemetery in Vancouver, creating the annual All Souls event with long time collaborator Marina Szijarto.
-She is also artist in residence at Royal Oak Burial Park.
+Since 2006 Paula has been artist-in-residence at Mountain View Cemetery in Vancouver, creating the annual All Souls event with long-time collaborator, Marina Szijarto.
+She is also rtist-in-residence at Royal Oak Burial Park.

-Marina Szijarto is a Visual and Celebration Artist with a diverse and eclectic arts practice who works within the medium of Theatre, Dance and performance (Set, Costumes & Poster design) and Community-engaged Rites and Celebrations.
+Marina Szijarto is a Visual and Celebration Artist with a diverse and eclectic arts practice who works within the medium of Theatre, Dance and performance (set, costume & poster design) and Community-engaged Ritual and Celebration.

-Marina has been exploring the artist’s role in rites of passage (specifically death, funerals and mourning) for the last 15 years and has pioneered the use of Shrines to honour the dead in Vancouver community based events.
+Marina has been explorin the artist’s role in rites of passage (especially death, funerals and mourning) for the last 17 years and has pioneered the use of shrines to honour the dead in Vancouver community-based events.

-Marina has a degree in Fine Art Embroidery, has previously been know to belly dance on stilts and play a little with fire.
-When she grows up she would, amongst other thing like to be a milliner for drag queens & little dogs, and travel the world making flower mandalas.
+Marina has a degree in Fine Arts (embroidery), has previously been known to belly dance on stilts and play a little with fire.
+When she grows up, she would, amongst other things, like to be a milliner for drag queens and little dogs, and travel the world making flower mandalas.